 Jammu & Kashmir, a picturesque state in northern India, is a land of breathtaking contrasts.
 From the snow-capped peaks of the Himalayas to the lush green valleys of Kashmir, the state offers a diverse landscape that captivates visitors.

-- Optical Illusion: If you have Hawk Eyes find the hidden Bird in the picture within 12 seconds
+- Optical Illusion: If you have Hawk eyes find the Scissor within 15 seconds

-- Optical Illusion Eye Challenge: Can you find the Hidden Button within 10 Seconds?
-Explanation and Solution to the Hidden Button Optical Illusion
+- Can You Spot the Hidden Heart in this Image within 20 Seconds?
+Explanation and Solution to the Hidden Heart Optical Illusion

 Its rich cultural heritage, influenced by Hindu, Muslim, and Sikh traditions is evident in its ancient temples, mosques, and shrines.